racket/rhombus/enforestation/0000-enforestation.md

-specifies how to parse a sequence of characters into a coarse-grained block structure, but it leaves the interpretation of that block structure to another layer of parsing—not to mention more fine-grained grouping between lexing and block structure.
+specifies how to parse a sequence of characters into a coarse-grained block structure, but it leaves the interpretation of that block structure to another layer of parsing—not to mention more fine-grained grouping in between lexing and block structure.
 This proposal describes an adaptation of the Racket and Honu parsing techniques of _expansion_ and _enforestation_ targeted to shrubbery notation.